sonertari/UTMFW/README.md

 - Clones the git repo of the project to a tmp folder.
 - Generates gettext translations and doxygen documentation.
-- Prepares the site install set.
+- Prepares the webif and config packages and the site install set.
 - And finally creates the iso file.

 However, the source tree has links to OpenBSD install sets and packages, which should be broken, hence need to be fixed when you first obtain the sources.
 Make sure you see those broken links now.
 So, before you can run createiso, you need to do a couple of things: